milocortes/EComplexity.jl/docs/src/index.md

-# EComplexity.jl: Economic Complexity in Julia
+# EComplexity.jl : Economic Complexity in Julia

 EComplexity is a package to calculate economic complexity indices in Julia.
 The package is inspired by others implementations as [py-ecomplexity](https://github.com/cid-harvard/py-ecomplexity/tree/master).